-As with most Indian festivals, the celebration of the “Festival of Lights” is prepared through the medium of food, and comes in a variety of flavours and textures.
+As with most Indian festivals, the celebration of the ‘Festival of Lights’ is through the medium of food, and comes in a variety of flavours and textures.

 With Diwali coming up shortly, we would want to whip up some special, lip smacking treats for our family and friends.
 Any Indian festival is incomplete without having savories to accompany the traditional sweets on our dining tables – so Diwali savouries it is.